-- 3.3 Draw sectional elevation of a two storeyed building showing details of one pipe and two pipes systems with sanitation system. - Practice of reading water supply and sanitary engineering working drawings (PWD/urban Development agencies) including hot water and cold water supply system of a two room set. - 3.8 Detailed Layout Plan of Sewage Treatment Plant for a residential area and Effluent Treatment Plant for an industrial unit.
+- 3.3 Draw sectional elevation of a two storeyed building showing details of one pipe and two pipes systems with sanitation system. - 3.7 Practice of reading water supply and sanitary engineering working

+3.8 Detailed Layout Plan of Sewage Treatment Plant for a residential area and Effluent Treatment Plant for an industrial unit.